-E. Registration
+iv.
+Registration

-Prior to registering, refer to the schedule provided above, for the list of courses for that particular semester.
+Prior to registering, refer to the schedule provided above, for the list of courses planned for that semester.

 The number of credits for each semester has been pre-determined by the faculty.

 Registration for Generic and University Elective courses are done at the beginning of a new semester.